Lectric XP Step-Thru 2.0 Review

 Since the XP 2.0 is foldable, Lectric sends it in its folded, collapsed position in a smaller box than non-folding models.
 The size of the box makes it a bit easier to move around, although it's still pretty heavy as the bike itself weighs just over 61 lbs.
 Another set of hands can be helpful when removing the bike from the box.
 Lectric includes a user manual with some basic unboxing and unfolding instructions.
 Once out of the box, a handful of zip ties need to be cut to remove the protective foam padding from the folded bike.
 With all the protective materials removed, insert the uppermost part of the handlebar into the tall steerer tube, then fold the whole handlebar up and lock it in the vertical position.
 Next, unfold the bike's frame so the front and rear halves line up in the middle and lock it in position.
 Aside from making some comfort adjustments and checking the tire pressure, that's all it takes to get the XP 2.0 ready to roll.
 Our bike's shifting and brakes worked perfectly out of the box, and the battery was partially charged.

 Should You Buy the Lectric XP Step-Thru 2.0?

-We love this little folding e-bike and find it to be a great value.
-It performs as well (or better than) some of the more expensive bikes we tested.
+We outright like this bike, and its price makes it all the more appealing.
+It performs as well as some of the more expensive models we tested.
 It's convenient, versatile, powerful, fast, and comes loaded with useful features.
 If you're looking for a folding e-bike or are simply operating on a budget, we highly recommend the Lectric XP 2.0.

 Ad-free.
 Influence-free.
 Powered by Testing.